haikucode-dev/x1-docker-ollama/README.md

 # x1-docker-ollama

-# Docker Compose Setup for Ollama with API Authentication
+# Docker Setup for Ollama with API Authentication

-A `docker-compose` setup to run an [Ollama](https://ollama.com/) instance protected with API authentication (Bearer token) on a Minisforum X1 Pro with AMD ROCm GPU support.
+A `docker` setup to run an [Ollama](https://ollama.com/) instance protected with API authentication (Bearer token) on a Minisforum X1 Pro with AMD ROCm GPU support.

 ## Features
 - **Ollama in Docker**: Easily run Ollama in a containerized environment.